CauaS1/users-api/README.md

 ```

 ### `GET` `http://localhost:5500/user/:id`
-Returns just an user with the id selected, for example: `http://localhost:5500/user/5` <br>
+Returns just a user with the id selected, for example: `http://localhost:5500/user/5` <br>
 ```
 {
   "user": {